shahzeen031/Random_User_APP/README.md

 ## Usage

+Run the Backend and forntend concurrently by using `npm run dev` or Run simple Backend by using `npm start`

 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: